Driver's Ed (film)

 Driver's Ed is a 2025 American comedy film directed by Bobby Farrelly, written by Thomas Moffett, and starring Sam Nivola, Kumail Nanjiani and Molly Shannon.

-The film premiered at the 2025 Toronto International Film Festival on September 12, 2025.
+The film premiered at the 2025 Toronto International Film Festival, and was released in the United States by Vertical on May 15, 2026.

 Premise

 A teenager steals the car of his driver's ed teacher to take his friends on a road trip to visit his college freshman girlfriend.